-A valid Class B Professional Educator Certificate in the same teaching field(s) in which a Class A Professional Educator Certificate is sought, except for Alternative Class A teaching fields, ESOL, reading specialist, and special education programs.
+1. A valid Class B Professional Educator Certificate in the same teaching field(s) in which a Class A Professional Educator Certificate is sought, except for Alternative Class A teaching fields, ESOL, reading specialist, and special education programs.
 English for speakers of other languages, reading specialist, and special education programs require a valid Class B Professional Educator Certificate in any teaching field.
-School Counseling programs require at least a valid Class B Professional Educator Certificate in
+School Counseling programs require at least a valid Class B Professional Educator Certificate in a teaching field, a valid Class A Professional Leadership Certificate, or a valid Class A Professional Educator Certificate in a teaching field or in another area of instructional support.

-- a teaching field, a valid Class A Professional Leadership Certificate, or a valid Class A Professional Educator Certificate in a teaching field or in another area of instructional support. - 2.
-An official transcript from a regionally accredited institution documenting an earned master's degree. - 3.
+- 2. An official transcript from a regionally accredited institution documenting an earned master's degree. - 3.
 A survey of special education course is required unless that course was taken for prior level certification.
 An individual who completed a survey of special education course must take a diversity course that focuses on methods of accommodating instruction to meet the needs of students with exceptionalities in inclusive settings, multicultural education, teaching English language learners, rural education, or urban education.
-A course used to meet this requirement for one level of certification may not be used to meet the requirement for a higher level of certification. - Satisfactory completion of a State-approved program with a minimum GPA of 3.25 on all courses used to meet the requirements on the approved program checklist for Alabama State Board of Education educator preparation program. - 5.
-Applicants for initial Class A certification in a teaching field must meet the requirements of the Alabama Educator Certification Assessment Program (AECAP) as a precondition for certification. - 6.
+A course used to meet this requirement for one level of certification may not be used to meet the requirement for a higher level of certification. - 4.
+Satisfactory completion of a State-approved program with a minimum GPA of 3.25 on all courses used to meet the requirements on the approved program checklist for Alabama State Board of Education educator preparation program. - 5.
 Applicants with an Interim Employment Certificate (IEC) must adhere to requirements and restrictions provided in the Educator Certification Chapter of the Alabama Administrative Code.